leanprover-community/blog/posts/simp-made-simple.md

 This is the second blog post in a series of three.
 In [the first blog post](https://leanprover-community.github.io/blog/posts/simprocs-for-the-working-mathematician/), we introduced the notion of a *simproc*, which can be thought of as a form of "modular" simp lemma.
-In this sequel, we give a more detailed exposition of the inner workings of the simp tactic in preparation of our third post, where we will see how one can go about creating new simprocs.
+In this sequel, we give a more detailed exposition of the inner workings of the simp tactic in preparation of our third post, where we will see how to write new simprocs.
 > Throughout this post, we will assume that the reader has at least a little exposure to some of the core concepts that underpin metaprogramming in Lean, e.g. `Expr` and the `MetaM` monad (for those that don't, the book [Metaprogramming in Lean 4](https://leanprover-community.github.io/lean4-metaprogramming-book/) is a great introduction to the topic)

 <!-- TEASER_END -->